As the nights start to draw in, the change of season consequently heralds a new menu for Restaurant 1865.

 On Saturday 18 March, Chitty Chitty Bang Bang paid a flying visit to the city of Portsmouth.

-The Kings Theatre is proudly presenting a community production of the show (11 – 16 April) and to celebrate, the car came to visit some of Portsmouth’s iconic landmarks.
+The Kings Theatre is proudly presenting a community production of the show (11 – 16 April).
+To celebrate, the magical car came to visit some of Portsmouth’s iconic landmarks.

-The car and its owners, Nicholas and Carolyn Pointing, headed over from their home on the Isle of Wight courtesy of Wightlink Ferries and landed in Gunwharf Quays in the Centre Courtyard at 8.am where the crowds had already started to arrive.
+The car and its owners, Nicholas and Carolyn Pointing, headed over from the Isle of Wight courtesy of Wightlink Ferries.
+They landed in Gunwharf Quays in the Centre Courtyard at 8.am, where the crowds had already started to arrive.

-There was an overwhelmingly affectionate response to the car with people coming from far and wide to see it and to have their photos taken with this beautiful vehicle.
+There was an overwhelmingly affectionate response to Chitty Chitty Bang Bang.
+People came from far and wide to see it and to have their photos taken with this beautiful vehicle.

 Members of the cast were there, including: Paul Clements and Georgia Deboise (playing Caractacus Potts and Truly Scrumptious), Cohen Bates and Ben Greenfield, (playing Jeremy Potts), and Jemima May Rees and Olaya Martinez Cambon, (playing Jemima Potts).
 All were in costume and posed for lots of pictures with the car and the public.
-There was also a whole troupe of the ensemble cast out and about amongst the public answering questions and handing out flyers.
+Plus, a whole troupe of the ensemble cast were out and about answering questions and handing out flyers.

-After a stunning photo opportunity with the Spinnaker Tower, a popular and impressive Portsmouth photo backdrop, Chitty headed over to Portsmouth International Port where they were escorted to the jetty to say au revoir to Brittany Ferries Mont St Michel, much to the delight of the staff and the ferry passengers.
+After a photo opportunity with the Spinnaker Tower, a popular Portsmouth photo backdrop, Chitty headed over to Portsmouth International Port.
+There, they were escorted to the jetty to say au revoir to Brittany Ferries Mont St Michel, much to the delight of the staff and ferry passengers.

-From there, the cast and car were welcomed by an amazing crowd that had gathered at The Queens Hotel.
-Caractacus Potts and Truly Scrumptious were treated to the hotel’s Chitty themed cocktails – A Toot Sweet and an Old Bamboo.
+Next, the cast and car were welcomed by an amazing crowd that had gathered at The Queens Hotel.
+Caractacus Potts and Truly Scrumptious were treated to the hotel’s Chitty themed cocktails – a Toot Sweet and an Old Bamboo.
 They looked and tasted delicious and will be available at the hotel for pre-theatre drinks during show week.
 Highly recommended!

-After a leisurely drive along the seafront, again much to the joy of the crowds enjoying the spring sunshine, the car arrived at the Hovercraft and lined up next to the launch area for some iconic photos of these two classic modes of transport.
+After a leisurely drive along the seafront, the car arrived at the Hovercraft where it lined up next to the launch area for some iconic photos of these two classic modes of transport.

-And as the sun began to set, the crowd waved a fond farewell to this magical car as it headed back to Wightlink for the journey back to the island!
+As the sun began to set, the crowd waved a fond farewell as Chitty headed back to Wightlink for the journey home.